Written by Tenley Haraldson. Reviewed by Cleaning Expert Sean Busch.

 How to Clean Wooden Baby Toys

-Washing Baby Toys in the Dishwasher
+How to Wash Baby Toys in the Dishwasher

-In your bathtub, you can soak bath toys in a few inches of hot water and dish soap for at least an hour.
+The rubbery material commonly used in bath toys is prone to mold and other gross build-up.
+In your bathtub, soak bath toys in a few inches of hot water and dish soap for at least an hour.
 Scrub with a dish brush, rinse with hot water, and air dry.
-We recommend cleaning bath toys each week, and it’s the perfect opportunity to clean your bathtub, too!
+If they’re dishwasher safe, follow the directions (above) before returning them to the bathroom.

 How to Clean Electronic Toys

-When cleaning electronic toys, be sure to disconnect the batteries and replace the cover.
-Wipe the surface with a clean microfiber cloth and wring the cloth extremely well to avoid water seepage.
+When cleaning electronic toys, be sure to first disconnect the batteries and replace the cover.
+We recommend adding 10-15 drops of dish soap to a bowl of hot water.
+Take a clean microfiber cloth and wring the cloth extremely well to avoid water seepage.

 To disinfect baby toys, remove the batteries, spray thoroughly with a hydrogen peroxide disinfectant, and wait 10 minutes.
 Wipe up any remaining liquid and wait at least one hour before reinserting the batteries.